Sengkang: Compass One

 Compass One, formerly known as Compass Point, is Singapore's first thematic suburban shopping centre based on the theme of learning, resulting in the inclusion of a public library.
 The Compass Point Shopping Centre was constructed at a cost of S$230 million.
 The shopping mall started operations in August 2002.
 The only other shopping mall predating Compass One in Sengkang is Rivervale Plaza, which was initially built with an open-bazaar concept with a wet market until its renovation in 2013, transforming it into an official shopping mall.
 Compass One also is connected to the Sengkang MRT Station.

 Sengkang Community Hub

 Sengkang Community Hub, and its community club and neighbourhood police centre, were officially opened by Teo Chee Hean, Minister for Defence and Member of Parliament for Pasir Ris-Punggol Group Representation Constituency, on 10 December 2005.
 Some of the facilities that it houses are the KK Women's Clinic @ Sengkang, Sengkang Central Constituency Office, Sengkang Neighbourhood Police Centre, Sengkang Community Club, and the Sengkang Branch of Singapore Post Office.

 Sengkang Town Centre in 2005.
 The building complexes are, from left to right, Sengkang Community Hub, Compass Point Shopping Centre (now called Compass One), Sengkang station and Bus Interchange, and Compass Heights condominium.

 Amenities

 Education

-There are twelve primary schools and six secondary schools in Sengkang New Town as of 2024.
+There are twelve primary schools and seven secondary schools in Sengkang New Town as of 2026.
 The list of schools is as follows: